jsgroth/CoffeePSX/README.md

 # ps1-emu

 Work-in-progress attempt at a PlayStation emulator.
-Some games are fully playable, but many do not boot or have major issues.
+Some games are fully playable, but some do not boot or have major issues, and the emulator is missing essential features like memory card management and proper handling of multi-disc games.
 Currently CLI-only, no GUI.

-Currently standalone rather than being an additional backend in [jgenesis](https://github.com/jsgroth/jgenesis) in order to enable easier experimentation for rendering and parallelism, since this is the first console I've emulated that supports 3D graphics (and a double-digit MHz main CPU).
+Currently standalone rather than being an additional backend in [jgenesis](https://github.com/jsgroth/jgenesis) in order to enable easier experimentation for rendering and parallelism.
+At least in the short term I'm unlikely to merge the two projects due to differences in how video output is rendered and displayed.

 The `cdrom` crate is a fork of the `cdrom` crate that [jgenesis](https://github.com/jsgroth/jgenesis) uses for Sega CD, but all changes to it in this repo have been upstreamed (e.g. support for Mode 2 data tracks) because I do not want the two to diverge.